qtumproject/qtool/README.md

 ### 2. `qtool-api`
-- web server that exposes all `qtool` utilities via a JSON-RPC api
+- web server that exposes `qtool` utilities via a JSON-RPC api

 - starting `qtool-api` on a docker container (listening on port 8080)
   ```bash